csc-training/hip/docs/01-HIP.md

 # Motivation/Challenges
 * LUMI will have AMD GPUs
 * Need to learn how to port codes on AMD ecosystem
-* Not yet access to AMD GPUs
+* Most of the material was prepared while there was no access to AMD hardware

 # LUMI
 ![](img/lumi.png){ .center width=77% }